-This Pico de Gallo recipe is the most fresh, healthy and delicious salsa recipe.
-Loaded with fresh tomatoes, cilantro, onion, lime, and optional jalapeño for a kick, it is perfect for serving with chips, on a salad, tacos or with any of your favorite Mexican dishes.
+This Pico de Gallo recipe is the most fresh, quick and delicious salsa recipe.
+Loaded with fresh tomatoes, cilantro, onion, lime, and optional jalapeño for a kick, it is perfect for serving with chips, on a salad, tacos or with any of your favorite Mexican dishes and made in minutes.

 Easy Homemade Salsa!

 One of the things I love so much about salsa is that the flavors are so fresh and simple, but also crazy delicious.

 Pico de gallo, or Pico for short, is one of my favorite salsas and it is so easy to make at home!
 It is created simply by combining fresh tomato, onion, cilantro, and lime with optional jalapeño for heat.

 While many salsas use canned tomatoes, or can require cooking, Pico de gallo just uses fresh veggies and herbs, and because of this, is sometimes also referred to also as salsa fresca.